 - Do you need a kids’ table?

-3. Consider your menu
+3. Plan the menu

 Once you have a good idea of who’ll be attending, it’s time to start thinking about the menu!
 If food makes you happy, too, then you’ll love creating a menu that works for your gathering.
 This is personally my favorite part of the planning process because it allows me to be creative.

-Keep in mind attendee preferences
+Keep attendee preferences in mind

 It could be easy to craft a menu that features traditional Thanksgiving foods, but it won’t hurt to include items that cater to different palettes.
 You’ll want to keep in mind food allergies and dietary preferences.
 For example, there are several people in my family who have a dairy intolerance, so instead of offering them mac and cheese, I’ve decided to make stuffed bell peppers with rice, chicken (or beans as a substitute), and mushrooms.